USDA FoodKeeper – Cold Storage Guidelines

 Hey there!
 Let's dive into the fascinating world of Atlantic Wolffish!
 Did you know that these unique creatures are also known as the "wolf eel" due to their elongated bodies and fierce appearance?
 Here's a fun fact for you: Atlantic Wolffish were once considered a nuisance by fishermen because they would sometimes get caught in their nets, but in recent years, they have become an important symbol of sustainable fishing practices.
 Their population has faced challenges but conservation efforts have helped protect these cool critters.
 In terms of cultural significance, the Atlantic Wolffish holds a special place in Scandinavian folklore.
 In Norway, it is believed that the Wolffish brings good luck to fishermen, ensuring a bountiful catch.
 I find it amazing how these creatures have such a rich history and are valued in different ways around the world.
 Next time you see a picture of an Atlantic Wolffish, you'll appreciate its significance even more!

 If Atlantic Wolffish has been left at room temperature for an extended period, it's best to discard it.
 Seafood, including Atlantic Wolffish, is highly perishable and can quickly develop harmful bacteria when left out of refrigeration.
-To prevent foodborne illness, always refrigerate seafood promptly.
+To reduce the risk of foodborne illness, always refrigerate seafood promptly.

 Once opened, Atlantic Wolffish should be consumed within 1-2 days if stored properly in the refrigerator.
 Ensure it's tightly wrapped or stored in an airtight container to maintain freshness and prevent contamination.
 Discard any leftovers beyond the recommended timeframe to avoid foodborne illnesses.